Pink Stem Borer (Sesamia inferens Walker) is the less to more destructive insect in Maize crop.

 Certain number of insect in a plant decides the threshold level of that particular pest in host plant.
 Pink stem borer is a nocturnal pest.
 Light trap is a simple and useful method to observe the activity of this pest in the standing crop of maize.
 The larvae attack on every part of plant except root.
 Larvae can be seen feeding on corn and inside the stem.

-The action of control measures should taken immediately when the insect reaches its threshold level, which is … Insects per plant.
+The action of control measures should taken immediately when the insect reaches its threshold level.

 Pink stem borer and the other insect-pests of maize can be controlled using different methods.
 These methods are as follows: